Hrithik Roshan: 2008–2012: Diversification and acclaim

-2013–present: Commercial success with limited work
+2013–present: Established actor with limited work

 Roshan appeared in the third instalment of the Krrish film series—Krrish 3 (2013) which also starred Priyanka Chopra, Vivek Oberoi and Kangana Ranaut.
 During production, Roshan was injured when he fell down, which resulted in back pain.
 Critics thought that the film was entertaining but lacking in originality, though Roshan's performance garnered praise.
 The editor Komal Nahta lauded Roshan for playing three different characters in the film.
 Krrish 3 grossed ₹3.93 billion worldwide, becoming one of the highest-grossing Indian films of all time.
 Roshan received a fourth and fifth consecutive Filmfare nomination for his performances in Krrish 3, and the 2014 action comedy Bang Bang!, a remake of the 2010 Hollywood release Knight and Day and one of the most expensive Bollywood films.
 Playing the role of an eccentric secret agent who plots to track down a terrorist, Roshan became the first actor to perform a flyboarding stunt in film.
 While filming in Thailand, Roshan suffered a head injury from a stunt accident and underwent brain surgery at the Hinduja Hospital performed by Dr. B. K. Misra to relieve subacute-subdural hematoma.
 Writing for Bollywood news website Koimoi, critic Mohar Basu noted that Roshan was "pitch perfect" and "breez[ed] through his part brilliantly."
 The film earned ₹3.4 billion in global ticket sales, making it among the highest-grossing Indian films.

 For playing the role of a farmer in 2016 BC who travels to Mohenjo-daro in Ashutosh Gowariker's Mohenjo Daro (2016), Roshan was paid ₹500 million, a record-breaking remuneration for an Indian actor.
 He underwent a three-month training to achieve the "lithe" and "agile" physique required for his role.
 Despite being a highly anticipated release, it failed commercially, and critics were generally unenthusiastic.
 Dismissing the film as an "unintentional comedy", Anupama Chopra wrote that Roshan "pours his soul into every scene.
 But the burden of carrying this leaden, cartoon-like narrative proves too much even for his Herculean shoulders."
 Roshan was next seen alongside Yami Gautam in Sanjay Gupta's Kaabil (2017), a romantic thriller about a blind man who avenges the rape of his blind wife.
 To ensure authenticity in his portrayal, Roshan locked himself in a room for four days and avoided contact with people.
 Reviews for the film were generally positive with particular praise for Roshan's performance.
 Meena Iyer of The Times of India found his performance to be his best to date, and Shubhra Gupta on The Indian Express considered him "the only bright spot in this dispirited mess of a movie."
 The film accumulated ₹1.96 billion worldwide.